 The Title Board erred in determining that it lacked jurisdiction to set a title and in failing to set a title that accurately and fairly reflects the measure.
-Proposed Initiative #293 embraces the single subject of providing that conflicts between local and state governments on specific issues of land use shall be resolved in favor of the local government, with the exceptions of land use decisions related to water projects and state regulations necessitated by federal law.
-Despite this narrow purpose, the Title Board held that the measure violated the single subject requirement because "land use" is a broad topic and thus the measure might have broad effects.
-But this Court has repeatedly held that a measure does not fail the single subject mandate just because it addresses a broad area of law.
+Proposed Initiative #291 embraces the single subject of providing that conflicts between local and state governments on specific issues of land use shall be resolved in favor of the local government.
+Despite this narrow purpose, the Title Board held that the measure violated the single-subject requirement because "land use" is a broad topic and thus the measure might have broad effects.
+But this Court has repeatedly held that a measure does not fail the single-subject mandate just because it addresses a broad area of law.
 The Title Board's reasoning is flawed, and its ruling erroneous.